Links to Other Pages

 Carnegie Street

-Here is a view of one of the streets in the Dumbiedykes area of Edinburgh in 1959.
+Above is a view of one Carnegie Street in the Dumbiedykes area of Edinburgh.
+The photo was taken in 1959.

 There were shops at the corners of many of the street in the district.
 This was a time when shopping was done locally, rather than at 'out of town' supermarkets.